kdenhartog/paywall-fraud-demo/README.md

 - To change the price of the video, modify the `price` parameter in `api/index.js`
 - To use a different video, update the video source in `public/video-content.html`
-- To deploy on Base mainnet, update the network configuration in `api/index.js` (you will need also need CDP API Keys and need to use a different Facilitator)

 ## Credit